marmelab/ng-admin/README.md

 * `defaultValue(*)`
 Define the default value of the field in the creation form.

+### `number` Field Settings

+* `fractionSize(integer)`
+Number of decimal places to round the number to.
+If this is not provided, then the fraction size is computed from the current locale's number formatting pattern.

 ### `choice` and `choices` Field Settings

 * `choices([{value: '', label: ''}, ...])`